Relocation Guide · Last updated 2 June 2026

 Yes, if you are taking up Gibraltar residency.
 You cannot indefinitely drive a UK-registered vehicle as a Gibraltar resident.
 DVLA Gibraltar handles the re-registration process.

-Does Gibraltar drive on the left or right?
+Does Gibraltar drive on the left or the right?

 Can I drive into Spain on a Gibraltar-registered vehicle?